-This easy-to-make recipe for “chicken” seitan, made with vital heat gluten, is firmer and flatter than the more traditional “beefy” seitan.
+This easy recipe for chicken style seitan, made with vital wheat gluten, is firmer and flatter than the more common “beefy” seitan.
 It’s ideal for making cutlets and can also be cut into strips or chunks for stir-fries and other chick’n-style dishes.

 The most impressive use for this chick’n-style seitan is for making pan-fried or grilled cutlets, though the possibilities are endless.
 This easy homemade chicken substitute made from gluten and chickpeas.
 Make sure to use chickpeas that are plump and tender for best results.

 Here are a couple of serving ideas:

 Simple breaded chick’n cutlets with gravy:

 - Carefully slice 4 of the finished cutlets in half through the thickness to get 8 thin ones.

 - Combine 1/4 cup fine cornmeal or almond flour, 1/2 teaspoon Italian seasoning, a pinch of salt, and some freshly ground pepper in a small shallow bowl and stir together.
 Transfer to a small flat plate.
 Dredge each cutlet on both sides with the cornmeal mixture.